-- The commonest method for drying out buildings involves the use of dehumidifying equipment this method gradually absorbs the moisture, but it can take a long time to complete.
+- The commonest method for drying out buildings involves the use of dehumidifying equipment - this method gradually evaporates the moisture, but it can take on average, 4-6 weeks to complete.
 Many sources of advice have traditionally warned of problems if buildings are dried too quickly, or at too high a temperature.
-In recent years, scientific study has shown that there are techniques that can dry both rapidly and safely, and some insurance companies have now adopted these 'trailer mounted' systems.
-As well as saving time, these methods may also mean that plaster does not need to be 'stripped out'.
-Contact details for companies offering this kind of service are on page 22. - Drying naturally if you have gas or oil central heating, once this (and the accompanying electric power) has been checked by qualified engineers, turn it on with the thermostat set to 20-22 degrees centigrade.
-Keep doors and windows open as much as possible (though you also need to use common sense regarding the security of your property). - Fans, industrial heaters and dehumidifying equipment can also be used to dry out a property.
+In recent years, scientific study has shown that there are techniques that can dry both rapidly and safely, and some insurance companies have now adopted these 'trailer mounted' speed or heat drying systems.
+As well as saving time, these methods may also mean that structural materials such as plaster do not need to be 'stripped out'.
+Not all properties are suitable for all drying techniques due to their construction type so choosing a drying method which minimises structural strip-out whilst drying the property as quickly as possible is a good goal.
+For further information visit bsigroup.com - Drying naturally if you have gas or oil central heating, once this (and the accompanying electric power) has been checked by qualified engineers, turn it on with the thermostat set to 20-22 degrees centigrade.
+If you've got an open fire, or log burner, light it to help speed up the drying process.
+The quicker a property starts to dry, the quicker it can be reoccupied.
+Keep doors and windows open as much as possible (though you also need to use common sense regarding the security of your property).

+- Fans, industrial heaters and dehumidifying equipment can also be used to dry out a property.
 These can be rented from most of the major tool hire chains or DIY shops.
 If using dehumidifiers, close external doors and windows (or the equipment will be trying to dry out the air outside, instead of your home). - Where serious repairs are required, you will need to hire a builder.
 Check they belong to a respected trade organisation, which will have membership standards.
-It is a good idea to make a call to make sure their membership is still valid.
-Another option is to contact the Property Care Association, whose members specialise in this kind of work (website on page 23). - If flooding has affected a large area, then tradespeople are likely to be in short supply.
+It is a good idea to make a call to make sure their membership is still valid. - If flooding has affected a large area, then tradespeople are likely to be in short supply.
 Beware of anyone driving around a flooded area making direct offers of work, as they could be 'rogue traders'.
 Always ask for references and check these carefully.

-In past floods, those who employed 'cowboy' firms found the work done was so poor that everything had to be taken apart and done again (including the household having to move into temporary accommodation for a second, lengthy period).
+"In past floods, those who employed 'cowboy' firms found the work done was so poor that everything had to be taken apart and done again, including the household having to move into temporary accommodation for a second, lengthy period"